MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
 We recommend you review the [Performance efficiency principles](/azure/well-architected/scalability/principles).

 When discussing performance with Azure Stack HCI, it's important to distinguish between *cluster performance* and *workload performance*.
-Cluster design and performance capabilities are the responsibility of the cluster administrators and the hardware OEM partner, while workload performance is the domain of the VM Guest OS admins and application developers.
+Cluster design and performance capabilities are the responsibility of the cluster administrators and the hardware OEM partner, while workload performance is the responsibility of the workload admins and application developers.
 Azure Stack HCI has considerations and recommendations for both of these roles.

 In the **design checklist** and **list of recommendations** below, call-outs are made to indicate whether each choice is applicable to cluster architecture, workload architecture, or both.